-Image Credits: (Track No. 2 Banner) Map of Roosevelt Island in New York City (pinpointing the Cornell Tech campus), and a composite photograph of Martha Graham and Eleanor Roosevelt; (Top-Down) Paul Meltsner's 1938 depiction of Graham (Smithsonian National Portrait Gallery), paired with historic photos of Roosevelt from Getty Images; Michael Byrne alongside Bernard Frydrysiak's 1944 painting of Roosevelt (Smithsonian National Portrait Gallery); Zhiling Hu and Meera Nanda during a sprint brainstorming session inside Cornell Tech's Tata Innovation Center; and, Ananya Paul rendered digitally into Four Freedom's Park on Roosevelt Island.
+Image Credits: (Track No. 2 Header) A map of Roosevelt Island in New York City, pinpointing the Cornell Tech campus; and a composite photograph of Martha Graham and Eleanor Roosevelt.
+(Top-Down) Paul Meltsner's 1938 depiction of Graham (Smithsonian National Portrait Gallery) paired with historic photos of Roosevelt from Getty Images; Michael Byrne alongside Bernard Frydrysiak's 1944 painting of Roosevelt (Smithsonian National Portrait Gallery); Zhiling Hu and Meera Nanda during a brainstorming session inside Cornell Tech's Tata Innovation Center; and a digital composite of Ananya Paul in Four Freedom's Park on Roosevelt Island.

-Design Aim: Create a graphical submission that reflects the societal need for cooperation and equality.
+Aim: Design a graphical submission that reflects the societal need for cooperation and equality.

-Image Credits: (Track No.4 Banner) Augmented reality rendering of Eleanor Roosevelt alongside Franklin Roosevelt's bust in Four Freedom's Park; (Below) Floor plan of Cornell Tech's Emma and Georgina Bloomberg Center; (Portrait Design) Michael Byrne.
+Image Credits: (Track No.3 Header) Augmented reality rendering of Eleanor Roosevelt alongside Franklin Roosevelt's bust in Four Freedom's Park.
+(Above) An illustrative example of how mobile AR can transmute FDR's bust into a digital rendering of Eleanor Roosevelt.
+(Below) A floor plan of Cornell Tech's Emma and Georgina Bloomberg Center.
+(Concept Designs & Animations) Michael Byrne.

-Aim: Honor Eleanor Roosevelt's 30-year association with the Cornell community by encouraging collaborations across the University's campuses in Ithaca, New York City, and Washington D.C.
+Aim: Draw on Eleanor Roosevelt's 30-year association with the Cornell community by encouraging collaborations across the University's campuses in Ithaca, New York City, and Washington D.C.

-Overview: In addition to Cornell Tech's Digital Life Initiative, partnering hubs include the Mixed Reality Collaboratory and Cornell University's new humanities engine centered on black and indigenous relationality, Dark Laboratory.
+Overview: In addition to Cornell Tech's Digital Life Initiative, partnering hubs could include the XR Collaboratory (XRC), and other departments within Cornell University (e.g., College of Human Ecology).

 Aim: Develop technological opportunities with The Eleanor Roosevelt Val-Kill Partnership to vivify Eleanor's legacy at her historic home in Hyde Park, and beyond.

-Overview: "The greatest thing I have learned is how good it is to come home again," wrote Eleanor when describing her affections for the house she called Val-Kill (meaning "valley stream" in Dutch).
-DLI Research Fellow Michael Byrne was deeply honored to be appointed to The Eleanor Roosevelt Val-Kill Partnership as a Board Director in 2020, and remains excited to use the Augmented Histories Project to champion Eleanor's contemporary vision of inclusivity, while developing initiatives with local academic, cultural, and industry partners in New York (and neighboring states).
+Overview: "The greatest thing I have learned is how good it is to come home again," wrote Eleanor when describing her affections for the humble house she called Val-Kill (meaning "valley stream" in Dutch).
+DLI Research Fellow Michael Byrne was honored to be appointed to The Eleanor Roosevelt Val-Kill Partnership as a Board Director in 2020, and remains excited to use the Computational Histories Program to champion Eleanor's contemporary vision of inclusivity and social justice, while developing initiatives with local academic, cultural, and industry partners in New York (and neighboring states).

 Cornell Tech Advisors